juanrangeljuarez/github-slideshow/_posts/0000-01-02-juanrangeljuarez.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Learning Github, second time, change line 5
-Use the left arrow to go back!
+Learning Github, second time, Change again, change line 5 Use the left arrow to go back!
 